bterwijn/memory_graph/README.md

 ### Custom Copy Method ###
 We can write our own custom copy function or method in case the three "copy" options don't do what we want.
-For example the copy() method of My_Class in the code below copies the `digits` but shares the `letters` between the two objects.
+For example, in the code below the copy() method of My_Class copies the `digits` but shares the `letters` between two objects.

 ```python
 import memory_graph as mg